priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_INTERVIEW_QUESTIONS.md

 ### 5. Explain list comprehensions vs generator expressions.
 **Answer:**
+List comprehensions and generator expressions are both concise ways to create sequences in Python, but they differ significantly in memory usage and evaluation strategy.
+Understanding this difference is crucial for data engineering when processing large datasets.

+**Key Differences:**
+- **List Comprehensions**: Create entire list in memory immediately (eager evaluation)
+- **Generator Expressions**: Create iterator that yields items on-demand (lazy evaluation)
+- **Memory Usage**: Generators use constant memory regardless of size
+- **Performance**: Lists faster for small datasets, generators better for large datasets
+- **Reusability**: Lists can be iterated multiple times, generators are consumed once

+**When to Use Each:**
+- **List Comprehensions**: Small datasets, need random access, multiple iterations
+- **Generator Expressions**: Large datasets, memory constraints, single iteration

 ```python
 # List comprehension - creates list in memory
 squares_list = [x**2 for x in range(10)]